 The classic Start and Select buttons, which have appeared on PlayStation controllers since the first generation, have been replaced with Options and Share (used to share recorded footage and screenshots).
 This could annoy old-school gamers who are set in their ways, but the redesign works well in practice.
 A touch pad is tucked between the buttons, and we found it to be responsive and smooth.

 If you own a PlayStation Vita handheld console, you can connect it to the PS4 via a Wi-Fi network and play PS4 games remotely.
 It works very well, as PS4 games are optimised to suit the Vita's unique controls, and you can turn on remote play without having to quit your game on the PS4 or reset the console.
 It can also serve as a second screen, which could encourage developers to treat the handheld as an additional touch-screen controller, similar to Nintendo's Wii-U, but this feature seems to have fallen by the wayside as it's only been implemented in a handful of games since launch.

-Although the PlayStation Eye motion-sensing camera is available as an optional extra, it's not essential unless you want to play motion-sensing games like Just Dance 2014.
+Although the PlayStation Eye motion-sensing camera is available as an optional extra, it's not essential unless you want to play motion-sensing games like Just Dance 2014 or use PSVR.
 If you buy one, you'll unlock a few extra features on the PS4 like basic voice navigation and face recognition.